maksverver/pushfight/README.md

 Here red (to move) can save the piece at *a1* or the piece at *f1*, but not both, so blue will be able to win in the next turn.

+### Win in 2 (phase 2)

+For phase 2, I backpropagated the losses discovered in phase 1 using the [backpropagate-losses](backpropagate-losses.cc) tool (i.e., for every losing position, find the predecessors, and mark them winning, if they weren't before).
+This approach was faster than the forward search, probably because to prove a position is winning, we have to look at all successors and find one that is losing for the opponent, but since losses are relatively rare (1.55% after fase 1) most of these searches are exhaustive.

+In this phase we discovered another 16,766,295,470 winning positions (see [r2-wins-bitcount.txt](metadata/r2-wins-bitcount.txt)) which is 4.18% of the total number of permutations, but 30.7% of the permutations that were still undecided after phase 1.

+After this phase, 37,780,557,416 positions (69.3%) remain undecided and will need to be re-evaluated in phase 3.
+Hopefully, this will be faster since to prove a LOSS we have to check that all successors are won by the opponent.
+If we find a tie, we can abort the search.
+Since there is still a large number of ties remaining, we can probably abort a lot of searches early, and all the searches that are exhaustive will discover an actual loss.
+This means either the phase will be fast, or we will discover a lot of lost positions, both of which are good.

 ## Future work

  * Write about how to find optimal moves before turn 1.